strapi/strapi/docs/3.x.x/guides/deployment.md

 ## Heroku

 This is a step-by-step guide for deploying a Strapi project on [Heroku](https://www.heroku.com/).
-Databases that work well with Strapi and Heroku are provided instructions below for connecting to them.
+Databases that work well with Strapi and Heroku are provided instructions on how to get started.

 ### Heroku Install Requirements